jsqw/SRL-neon/mta/instructions.md

 Please check the [osrs.wiki](https://oldschool.runescape.wiki/w/Mage_Training_Arena) page for requirements to specific room.

-The creature graveyard script banks with rings of dueling and returns to the minigame using Ring of the elements.
+The creature graveyard script banks with rings of dueling and returns to the minigame using Ring of the Elements.

 ## General instructions:

-1. Save the following [map](https://i.imgur.com/yRapvnM.png) into Simba/Includes/WaspLib/osr/walker/maps as mta.png
-2. Save the runelite.properties file anywhere you'd like and import it into runelite from the profiles tab.
-Remember to activate the profile by doubleclicking it.
-3. Download scripts into Simba/Scripts folder
+1. Download scripts into Simba/Scripts folder
+2. After running a Script for the first time, it will create MTA folder in your Simba folder and insert MTA.properties in it, please import and activate the file in your RuneLite settings
-4. Select the RuneLite window with Simba's target selector
+3. Select the RuneLite window with Simba's target selector
-5. The scripts work best with fixed mode enabled and client zoomed far out
+4. The scripts work best with fixed mode enabled and client zoomed far out
-6. Make sure you have enough of the required runes in inventory
+5. Make sure you have enough of the required runes in inventory
-7. Make sure you have your brightness set to 100 %
+6. Make sure you have your brightness set to 100 %
-8. Run script
+7. Run script

 ## Instructions for specific rooms: